urrri/rc-multi-tool/README.md

 ## Customizing third party Tool

 Sometimes you want to use a Tool with a component which prop names are slightly different from those used in the Tool.
-E.g. you are using different component or or there is a breaking naming change in the new version.
+E.g. you are using different component or there is a breaking naming change in the new version.

 Sometimes a Tool must be activated in a different sequence with another Tool, which requires a change in the activation priority.
-All that can be solved manually or by using tool customizer.
+All that can be solved manually or by using Tool customizer.

-Let's update our last example to use with table, that has "dataSource" prop instead of "items", requires function for filtering items and with another tool, that requires our tool to change priority to 500 from 1000
+Let's update our last example to use with a table, that
+ - has a "dataSource" prop instead of "items",
+ - requires special function for filtering items

+and with another Tool, that
+ - requires our Tool to change the priority to 500

 ```javascript
 import { customizeTool, createMultitoolHook } from '@urrri/rc-multi-tool';